Indianapolis 500: Technical regulations

 All cars must pass a rigorous technical inspection before receiving a sticker signifying that the car is eligible to practice.
 Various criteria include minimum weight, dimensions, and approved parts, particularly safety equipment.
 Before and after qualification attempts, cars must pass another inspection.
 The pre-qualifying inspection is focused on safety aspects and is done on the pit lane qualifying queue.
 It is relatively brief, due to the time constraints of the qualifying procedure.
 The post-qualifying inspection is much more stringent and lengthy, taking place in the garage area.
 It is to detect deviations from the performance guidelines set forth by the league, and cars can and have been fined or outright disqualified if they fail inspection.

 During the race, work on the car is permitted, but it is usually limited to routine pit stop work (changing tires and refueling) and minor adjustments (wing angles, etc.) Pit stop activity is rigorously rehearsed by the crews and in modern times, routine pit stops are regularly completed in under ten seconds.
 Other more involved work, such as replacing damaged bodywork (wings, nose cones, etc.), can also be completed quickly by the crews.
 More lengthy repairs are allowed, and since 1998 teams are permitted to return to the garage area to make heavy repairs.
 However, there are limitations to the extent of repair work allowed and the practicality of such work.
 Teams are not allowed to change engines, and since 1933 a rule has been in place where teams are not allowed to add oil once the race has begun.
-In addition, the officials designate a certain lap after which off-track cars being serviced/repaired are no longer permitted to return to the race.